 Topper Strategy and 90-Minute Study Plan for Going Places

-This chapter rewards close reading of the body language and interior monologue more than memorisation of plot beats.
-Three habits separate a 4-out-of-6 answer from a 6-out-of-6, and a focused 90 minutes is enough to cover the chapter end-to-end before the Board exam.
+This chapter rewards close reading of body language and interior monologue over plot recall.
+Three habits separate a 4/6 answer from a 6/6, and a focused 90 minutes covers the chapter before the Board exam.

-• Quote a verbatim phrase per body paragraph.
-Short phrases like earmarked for the biscuit factory, thick neck, wild stories, amber glow, ghost past the lumbering defenders land the textual-evidence mark fast.
+• Quote a verbatim phrase per paragraph.
+Phrases like earmarked for the biscuit factory, thick neck, wild stories and ghost past the lumbering defenders land the textual-evidence mark fast.

 • Name the technique before describing it.
-Saying Barton uses free indirect style here or the prose slips into second person earns the analysis mark faster than narrating.
+Saying Barton uses free indirect style here earns the analysis mark faster than narrating.

-• 90-minute plan: 25 min read-through plus scene-chain list, 20 min character sketches drill (Sophie, Jansie, Geoff, father), 25 min draft two Understanding-the-Text answers in full, 20 min Working-with-Words and Noticing-Form practice.
+• 90-minute plan: 25 min read-through, 20 min character sketches (Sophie, Jansie, Geoff, father), 25 min two full Understanding-the-Text answers, 20 min Working-with-Words and Noticing-Form.

 Full year-wise PYQ map: Going Places Class 12 English Chapter 8 NCERT Book PDF